MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 If you want to install offline because your internet connection is unavailable or unreliable, see [Install Visual Studio 2017 on low bandwidth or unreliable network environments](../install/install-vs-inconsistent-quality-network.md).
 You can use the command line to create a local cache of the files you need to complete an offline install.
 This process replaces the ISO files available for previous versions.

 > [!NOTE]
-> If you are an enterprise administrator who wants to perform a deployment of Visual Studio 2017 to a network of client workstations that are firewalled from the internet, see our [Create a network installation of Visual Studio 2017](../install/create-a-network-installation-of-visual-studio.md) and [Special considerations for installing Visual Studio in an offline environment](../install/install-visual-studio-in-offline-environment.md) pages.
+> If you are an enterprise administrator who wants to perform a deployment of Visual Studio 2017 to a network of client workstations that are firewalled from the internet, see our [Create a network installation of Visual Studio 2017](../install/create-a-network-installation-of-visual-studio.md) and [Install certificates required for Visual Studio offline installation](../install/install-certificates-for-visual-studio-offline.md) pages.

 ## Get support
 Sometimes, things can go wrong.
 If your Visual Studio installation fails, see the [Troubleshooting Visual Studio 2017 installation and upgrade issues](troubleshooting-installation-issues.md) page.
 If none of the troubleshooting steps help, you can contact us by live chat for installation assistance (English only).
 For details, see the [Visual Studio support page](https://www.visualstudio.com/vs/support/#talktous).